nextcloud/docker/README.md

 ## Base version - FPM
 When using the FPM image you need another container that acts as web server on port 80 and proxies the requests to the Nextcloud container.
 In this example a simple nginx container is combindes with the Nextcloud-fpm image and a MariaDB database container.
 The data is stored in docker volumes.
 The nginx container also need access to static files from your Nextcloud installation.
 It gets access to all the volumes mounted to Nextcloud via the `volumes_from` option.The configuration for nginx is stored in the configuration file `nginx.conf`, that is mounted into the container.
 An example can be found in the examples section [here](https://github.com/nextcloud/docker/tree/master/.examples).

-As this setup does **not include ecryption** it should to be run behind a proxy.
+As this setup does **not include encryption** it should to be run behind a proxy.

 Make sure to set the variables `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` before you run this setup.